bskinn/aai-transcribe/README.md

 anonymized labels for the transcription instead (e.g., `[[A]]` and `[[B]]`).
 It's thus necessary to manually do a find-and-replace to swap in each speaker's name in place of their name placeholder.

+The speaker identification is usually fairly reliable with two or three unique speakers.
+With larger groups, inaccuracies are common.
+Manual cross-checking of all speaker names is a good idea.